defaultbranch/howto-ngrx/README.md

 } = actions;
 ```

-Which by the way is equivalent to:
+Which by the way would be equivalent to:

 ```typescript
 // don't use this !!!